UFC Vegas 38 Prelim Breakout Star: Devonte Smith

 Why he has been overlooked

-After coming to the UFC with tons of fan fare, Smith continued to impress.
+After coming to the UFC with tons of fanfare, Smith continued to impress.
 He KOed his first two opponents in less than a round combined.
 That earned him a booking with John Makdessi, who was also surging at the time.
-However, an injury to Makdessi and then a subsequent fill in led him to fighting his friend, Khama Worthy.
+However, an injury to Makdessi and then a subsequent fill-in led him to fight his friend, Khama Worthy.
 Worthy put his own name on the map with a shocking upset KO.
 Even though he’s bounced back with another stoppage, that took the attention off of him for a bit.
 Not enough to sway the bookmakers though, who have him as a -154 favorite (Odds by FanDuel).

 What makes this a good match-up